Get in touch

 Even though there are more restrictions associated with planning permission for properties within Conservation Areas, Listed Buildings, or properties on designated land, the guidance available on council websites regarding what you can and cannot do in each of these areas can be vague.
 For example, a council may say “if you are in a conservation area but not in an article 4 and your building is not listed, you can replace your windows as long as they are like for like.”

 However, what does ‘’like for like’’ mean?
 Does it mean simply making sure they look the same and they are made of the same material?
 Or does it mean if they are currently single glazed, they need to remain as single glazed units?
 “Like for like” is an ambiguous term which we believe the council uses to encourage you to submit a planning application to ensure correct procedures are followed.
-Don’t forget, the council benefit financially from each application submitted too.
+Don’t forget, the council benefits financially from each application submitted too.

 Similarly, if you have ever called the council to ask for advice, it is highly likely that their advice would be to apply for approval.
 We cannot stress enough the importance of seeking permission before commencing work.
 If you conduct work that does not fall within permitted development rights, it could lead to a host of costs further down the line.
-For example, we have seen house sales fall through because of unsought permission for works.

 Enlist the help of a professional.
 If you do not have time, or you are worried that you will not be able to manage the planning process confidently, a professional building contractor will be able to do this for you.

-At Wandsworth Sash Windows, we have a resolute planning team who manage all our applications and have done a wide array of applications for varying types of works in Listed Buildings and properties within heritage and conservation areas.
+At Wandsworth Sash Windows, we have a resolute planning team who manage all our applications and have done a wide array of applications for varying types of works in properties within heritage and conservation areas.
 We have submitted approximately 300 planning applications to date for projects within conservation areas and, to date, a council has never refused an application we have made.

 There is no stress, hassle or chasing involved for the customer, we will manage your entire project for you, including the planning process, from beginning until completion.